ashplays1101/etch-a-sketch/README.md

 Simple Etch-a-Sketch program using HTML, CSS, and Javascript.
-Made to practice usage of flexbox and event listeners.
+Made to practice usage of CSS grid and event listeners.